2007 Major League Baseball postseason: (2) Cleveland Indians vs. (4) New York Yankees

 This was the third postseason meeting between the Yankees and Indians.
 The Indians defeated the Yankees in four games to advance to the ALCS for the first time since 1998.

-The Indians blew out the Yankees in Game 1 by a 12–3 score.
+The Indians blew out the Yankees in Game 1 by a 12–3 score in part due to home runs from four different players.
 Game 2 was a pitchers' duel between both teams bullpens which lasted eleven innings, and again the Indians prevailed as Travis Hafner drove in the winning run on a bases-loaded single off Luis Vizcaíno.
 Game 2 was referred to as "The Bug Game", as a swarm of tiny insects circled the mound in the late innings of the game.
 Play was stopped temporarily out of concern for the players' safety, including Joba Chamberlain, who threw only 12 of his 25 pitches for strikes in suffering a blown save without surrendering a hit.
 Yankees manager Joe Torre would later say that his decision not to remove his team from the field was one of his biggest regrets as a manager.
 When the series shifted to the Bronx for Game 3, the Yankees overcame a 3–1 Indians lead to win 8–4 to stave off elimination.
 Game 3 would ultimately be Roger Clemens’ final postseason game, as he was forced to leave the mound after aggravating a hamstring injury, and would retire after the series ended.
 The Yankees put up another rally late in Game 4, but the Indians held on to win by a 6–4 score to advance to the ALCS.
 Game 4 was the last postseason game ever played at the original Yankee Stadium.

 The loss to the Indians marked the end of the Yankees' thirteen-year postseason streak, which started in 1995.
-The Yankees' thirteen-year streak is the longest of any American League team, and is currently tied with the Los Angeles Dodgers for the second longest postseason streak in MLB history.
-The only team with a longer streak are the Atlanta Braves, who made fourteen straight appearances from 1991 to 2005 (excluding 1994, when the season was canceled due to a strike).
+The Yankees' thirteen-year streak is the longest of any American League team, and is currently the third longest streak in MLB history.
+The only teams with a longer streak are the Atlanta Braves (1991-2005 (excluding 1994, when the season was canceled due to a strike)), and the Los Angeles Dodgers (2013-present), both of whom made fourteen straight postseason appearances.